Case Study 3: GlobalTrade Logistics - Scenario Paper

 - Data residency: EU personal data in EU data center; Japan/Singapore/Australia per local regulations

-- Consolidate 40+ carrier APIs into a single layer; onboard new carriers without custom dev per carrier
+- Consolidate 40+ carrier APIs into a single abstraction layer; onboard new carriers without custom development per carrier

 - Bidirectional TMS synchronization in near-real-time